Ilie Ilașcu: Political activity

 Born in Taxobeni, Fălești District, Ilașcu graduated from the Faculty of Economic Studies of the Agricultural Institute in Chișinău.
 He was married to Nina and they had two daughters, Tatiana (b.
 28 February 1980) and Olga (b.
 1 July 1984).

 Ilie Ilașcu worked as chief economist at "Dnestr" Research Institute in Tiraspol.
 Ilașcu became known for his opposition to Moldovan Communist Party politics regarding the Moldovan language, for openly advocating the usage of Latin script and for recognition of a Moldovan-Romanian identity, as well as for giving Moldovan the status of an official language.

 His opponents nicknamed him "glavnii extremist" (chief extremist) instead of "glavnii economist" (chief economist).
-In January 1989 he was one of the founders of a Moldovan association in Tiraspol.
-On 9 July 1989 he was arrested for the first time, being released with excuses after few days.
-Also in 1989 he was dismissed from his job, but was able to regain his position after appealing to the prosecutor office.
-On 5 September 1989 as he spoke at a meeting in Tiraspol in favour of the language laws passed by the Moldovan parliament, he was taken away by policemen, who needed to protect him from the crowd of political opponents.
+In January 1989, he was one of the founders of a Moldovan association in Tiraspol.
+On 9 July 1989, he was arrested for the first time, being released with excuses after few days.
+Also in 1989, he was dismissed from his job but was able to regain his position after appealing to the prosecutor office.
+On 5 September 1989, as he spoke at a meeting in Tiraspol in favour of the language laws passed by the Moldovan parliament, he was taken away by policemen, who needed to protect him from the crowd of political opponents.

 Starting with 1989, he was the president of the Tiraspol branch of the Moldovan Popular Front, which advocated the union of Moldova and Romania.

 He was a leader of the Democratic Forum of Romanians in Moldova.
 In 2010, Ilașcu announced he will support Mihai Ghimpu and the Liberal Party.

 The Ilașcu group trial

-On 2 June 1992, he and three more ethnic Romanians (Andrei Ivanțoc, Alexandru Leșco and Tudor Petrov Popa) were arrested by the breakaway Transnistrian government and charged with the murder of two separatist officials.
+On 2 June 1992, he and three more ethnic Romanians (Andrei Ivanțoc, Alexandru Leșco and Tudor Petrov Popa) were arrested by GRU for the breakaway Transnistrian government and charged with the murder of two separatist officials.